 Performance testing is testing which is used to determine the speed, effectiveness, functionality and overall performance of the network, server, software or an application.
 Its basic motto is to figure out whether or not the system meets the requirements.

 Usability testing is a software testing technique used to find if the application is user-friendly and easily navigable and understood by the user or not.
 It basically helps to check whether or not the system is easily navigable.

-We hope this blog post will help our readers to understand the basic concept and different aspects of software testing.
-At TechAhead’s official blog, we come out with an interesting blog post every week based on latest updates, news & questions from the mobile industry.
+We hope this blog post will help our readers to understand the basic concept and different aspects of our software testing company.
+At TechAhead’s official blog, we come out with an interesting blog post every week based on the latest updates, news & questions from the mobile industry.